softwareconstruction240/softwareconstruction/instruction/db-jdbc/db-jdbc.md

 ![MySQL connector](mysql-connector.png)

 Most modern connector packages don't require you to initialize the connector.
 The act of including it in your classpath will do that automatically.
-Once you have installed the package for you project you are good to create connections with it.
+Once you have installed the package for your project you are good to create connections with it.

 ## Obtaining a Connection